micmejia/bible-dump/NKJV/Judges/Judg 20.md

 Then the tribes of Israel sent men through all the tribe of Benjamin, saying, "What _is_ this wickedness that has occurred among you?

 ###### 13
-Now therefore, deliver up the men, the [^a]perverted men who _are_ in Gibeah, that we may put them to death and remove the evil from Israel!"
+Now therefore, deliver up the men, the perverted men who _are_ in Gibeah, that we may put them to death and remove the evil from Israel!"
 But the children of Benjamin would not listen to the voice of their brethren, the children of Israel.

 ###### 14
 Instead, the children of Benjamin gathered together from their cities to Gibeah, to go to battle against the children of Israel.